 It isn’t just the technology, science or the product.
-What else is there?
+We all know it is important to use technology like sharepoint knowledge base software so that your teams can become more self-sufficient and successful, in turn increasing efficiency and saving time and money.
+But what else is there?
 What else is important to me?
 Having that conversation across that small organization is not only important, but it’s a pretty easy one to have because you’re so small.

 Patrick: What’s the size in terms of number of employees where you feel like you can still mold it and it’s relatively set, where you’re talking about very minor changes after that?

 Leland: It depends on the industry.
 Some people say you can do it with 30 or 50 people.
 I think you hit an inflection point around 100 to 150.
 By that time, a culture is starting to cement itself.
 If you weren’t intentional early on, and now you want to be intentional, it’s a little harder but still manageable.
 Once it gets into the few hundreds, it becomes very difficult.